MacHeubi/HEM_Main/README.md

 To undo the changes in the file: git reset --hard [hash fo a certain commit our of the log]

+-> leading to HEAD pointing to a new commit!!

 ## Links

 Youtupe video: 'https://www.youtube.com/watch?v=RGOj5yH7evk'